BackupTheBerlios/pp4fpc/README.txt

  - Fix number alignment problems in code generator (commit 2cad116)

 SUMMARY OF THE CHANGES MADE TO THE INTERPRETER

+The file pint.diff contains a copy of the commit history.

 The main problems in pint.pas were: